walter-a-jablonowski/NinjaSnipp/PHP manager app/_TASKS MOV/tasks.md

  - [x] Files and folders have a Delete entry in the file/folder menu.
 Links nee a "Remove link" entry that can be used to delete the empty link file-

-- [ ] Can we add missing file viewer features to the readme
+- [ ] Can we add missing file viewer features to the readme?